Death of Paulette Gebara Farah

-Paulette Gebara Farah was a four-year-old disabled Mexican girl who disappeared, and was subsequently found dead under suspicious circumstances.
-She went missing from her bedroom on March 22, 2010, in the municipality of Huixquilucan de Degollado, Mexico.
-Upon her disappearance, her family began a search campaign utilizing television, advertisements, and social media.

-Paulette's body was found in her own room wrapped in sheets between the mattress and the foot of the bed, the same room where her mother had given interviews.
-The room had already been searched by experts from various agencies, including search and rescue dogs.
-Her body was discovered on March 31 due to the smell of putrefaction.
+In the early morning of 22 March 2010, Paulette Gebara Farah, a four-year-old Mexican girl with disabilities, disappeared from her bedroom in her family's apartment, located in a private building in the upscale residential area of Interlomas, in Huixquilucan, State of Mexico.
+Her family, of wealthy background, launched a massive search campaign through various media outlets.
+Nine days later, a smell of putrefaction began emanating from her room, and in the early morning of 31 March, her body was discovered wrapped in her bedsheets and wedged between the mattress and the foot of the bed.
+In that place: her mother had given interviews, experts from various agencies and search dogs had entered, and even Amanda de la Rosa, a friend of Paulette's mother, had slept there without noticing the body.

-Her death was ruled accidental by Attorney General of the State of Mexico Alberto Bazbaz whose investigation concluded that Paulette died during the night after she turned herself around in bed and ended up at the foot, dying of asphyxia, “by obstruction of the nasal cavities and thorax-abdominal compression".
-She was buried at the Panteón Francés de San Joaquín (French Saint Joaquín Cemetery) located in Mexico City in 2010, before her remains were exhumed and cremated on May 3, 2017.
+Her death was ruled an accident, and it was concluded that she had died during the night after rolling over in bed and falling into the cramped space at the base of the mattress.
+On 6 April 2010, she was buried at the Panteón Francés de San Joaquín, before being exhumed and cremated seven years later, on 3 May 2017.

 Chronology

 Disappearance

-On the night of March 21, 2010, Paulette Gebara, her sister, and her father, Mauricio Gebara, returned from a Valle de Bravo trip to their Huixquilucan apartment.
+On the night of Sunday, 21 March 2010, Paulette arrived with her sister and father at her apartment located in the luxury residential complex Porto Vita 2 of Interlomas, in Huixquilucan, State of Mexico, after the three of them had gone out to Valle de Bravo.
 The mother of the girls, Lizette Farah, stayed up late to put them to bed.
-On the morning of March 22, one of Gebara's nannies, Erika, entered the room to wake Gebara, but could not find her.
+On the morning of 22 March, one of Gebara's nannies, Erika, entered the room to wake Gebara, but could not find her.
 She notified Farah and they both began searching the building.
 Mauricio Gebara informed his sister of the disappearance of his daughter, who informed Huixquilucan authorities.
 Later, the mayor, Alfredo del Mazo Maza, notified the Attorney General of the State of Mexico, Alberto Bazbaz.

 After the initial search of the apartment building, Paulette's family claimed they could not find her.
 There were no signs of theft or kidnapping; the locks were intact, as well as the windows and doors.
 The housing complex had surveillance, but no evidence of Paulette leaving or being taken was found.
 Paulette could not go out alone, as she had a motor and language disability.